Why do muscles twitch after exercise?

 This triggers two reactions:

-vasoconstriction and metabolic activation of the damaged fibers, which is why your muscles feel tight and stiff after working out.
+Vasoconstriction and metabolic activation of the damaged fibers, so your muscles feel tight and stiff after working out.

 What causes muscle contractions?

 The contraction that takes place is part of the healing process.
-A study done by Ginting et al. suggests that when you exercise or work out, an enzyme known as calpain is activated in your muscles.
-Calpain has been proven to break down collagen found in muscle tissues – collagen is what connects, supports, and stabilizes muscles.
+A study by Ginting et al. suggests that when you exercise or work out, an enzyme known as calpain is activated in your muscles.
+Calpain has been proven to break down collagen found in muscle tissues—collagen connects, supports, and stabilizes muscles.

 According to the study, two kinds of calpain may work before workouts or exercise to signal adenosine triphosphate (ATP) production to provide enough energy for the workout routine.
 The other strand of calpain responds after your muscle tissues have been damaged by working out and repairs them using collagen found in your body.

-When you work out hard, you experience all types of muscle contractions – some that cause muscles to tighten or feel sore, while others give you pleasant feelings such as tingling sensations or waves of relaxation traveling down your legs after a challenging workout.
+When you work out hard, you experience all types of muscle contractions – some that cause muscles to tighten or feel sore.
+In contrast, others give you pleasant feelings, such as tingling sensations or waves of relaxation traveling down your legs after a challenging workout.
 The latter type can be attributed to what’s known as fasciculation – these are contractions that cause a muscle to twitch involuntarily.

 What causes fasciculations?

-The most common reason for fasciculations is when you do not get enough electrolytes, especially potassium, from the foods you eat.
-One of the most common causes of this symptom is dehydration.
+The most common cause of fasciculations is a lack of electrolytes, especially potassium, from the foods you eat.
+Dehydration is also a common cause of this symptom.

 Other possible causes include obesity – since muscles require more energy and nutrients when they have more mass to carry around – and vitamin deficiencies such as a lack of magnesium or calcium.
 It might also be caused by nerve irritation in cases where a person has been diagnosed with multiple sclerosis.

-Some medications have been known to push them too, including statins used for cholesterol control and beta-blockers prescribed high blood pressure.
+Some medications have been known to push them, too, including statins used for cholesterol control and beta-blockers prescribed for high blood pressure.

 Fasciculations are also commonly seen in healthy athletes who do intensive workouts.
 However, there are cases when fasciculations can be a symptom of more severe neuropathy, myopathy, muscular dystrophy, or amyotrophic lateral sclerosis (ALS).